 - A pram is essential.
 Be prepared to do some research and really think about the one you want to invest in.
 A pram which can convert to a stroller is the type most parents buy.
 Any pram/stroller combination will need to last until your child is a toddler so look for one which has guarantees on its workmanship plus components and is sturdy.
 It’s easy to be talked into buying one which looks beautiful, but is difficult to steer or doesn’t have the child’s comfort as a first priority.
 So consider your own height and strength, how easy it is to fold up, what the brakes are like, where you will store it at home and if you will be able to lift it easily and fit it into your car.
 Some prams are designed for the European market where snow and ice allowances are incorporated into their design.
 They have huge wheels which aren’t necessary for New Zealand conditions; just be aware of not spending money on unnecessary features.
 If you decide on a three wheeler pram/stroller make sure it has a wrist strap built into the handle.

 - An approved car restraint.
-In New Zealand, all children under five years of age must use an approved child restraint appropriate for their age and size.
-Up until the age of nine months all babies need to be in a rear facing restraint.
-For specific car restraint information check on the NZ Transport Agency website.
+In New Zealand, all children now under seven years of age must use an approved child restraint appropriate for their age and size.
+It is strongly recommended that to keep babies safe they travel in a rear-facing restraint until 2 years of age.
+For more specific car restraint information read our article on car seat safety, and check the NZ Transport Agency website.
 Hiring, borrowing or using a second hand car restraint can be dangerous.
 Unless you know its history and are sure it has not been involved in an accident, you should not use it.